Ninghao "Eric" Zhu | Assistant Professor

 Professional experience

 Ninghao (Eric) Zhu is an assistant professor in the Mike Wiegers Department of Electrical and Computer Engineering at Kansas State University.
-He received a Bachelor of Engineering in Biomedical Engineering at City University of Hong Kong in 2017, followed by a doctorate in Biomedical Engineering from the Pennsylvania State University in 2022.
+He received a bachelor's in biomedical engineering at City University of Hong Kong in 2017, followed by a doctorate in biomedical engineering from Pennsylvania State University in 2022.
 After his postdoctoral training at Johns Hopkins University, he joined K-State as a tenure-track assistant professor in August 2024.

 Research